Available 24/7 for Free Consultations

 Posted on 09/21/23

 Any type of spinal cord injury has the potential to be devastating for a victim.
 However, there are various levels of spinal cord injuries you should be aware of, and each level could result in different types of complications.
+If you have been injured due to another person’s negligence, our Buffalo personal injury attorney can help you recover compensation.

 Complete Versus Incomplete Spinal Cord Injuries